 - Audit of the Board's management during the most recent financial year / financial year.

-- Determination of association fees, e.g. dues.
+Determination of the association's fees, e.g. membership fees.

 Decisions regarding greater financial significance for the association or its members may not be made unless it is included in the notice of the meeting.

 20 § Extra annual meeting